project-codeflare/rayvens/README.md

 event is delivered to subscribers.
 In this example, the first source event does not generate a Slack message.

-We can then interface the source and sink using this operator using code:
+We can then connect the source and sink via this operator using code:
 ```python
 source >> operator >> sink
 ```